Digital-Working-Group/dvoice-tracking-qc-system/README.md

-# GRIP Tracking and QC System
+# Digital Voice Tracking and QC System

-This repository contains an outline to set up qc_pipelines and walks through an example qc run on an example REDCap with fictitious participant data.
+This repository contains an outline to set up QC (quality control) pipelines and walks through an example QC run on a sample REDCap with fictitious participant data.

 | Table of Contents |
 |---|